Increasing Broadband Access and Affordability: How the Affordable Connectivity Program Can Bridge the Digital Divide

 - Affordable Connectivity Program (ACP)

 - Arvind, Shruthi, and Kyle Fee.
 2016.
 “Broadband and High-speed Internet Access in the Fourth District.”
 A Look behind the Numbers, Federal Reserve Bank of Cleveland.
-December.
-Broadband and High-speed Internet Access in the Fourth District.
+December. https://www.clevelandfed.org/newsroom-and-events/publications/a-look-behind-the-numbers/albtn-20161208-broadband-and-high-speed-internet-access.

 - Barton, Jordana.
 2016.
 Closing the Digital Divide A Framework for Meeting CRA Obligations.
-Federal Reserve Bank of Dallas.
-Closing the Digital Divide: A Framework for Meeting CRA Obligations.
+Federal Reserve Bank of Dallas. https://www.dallasfed.org/-/media/Documents/cd/pubs/digitaldivide.pdf?la=en.

 - Gallardo, Roberto.
 2022.
 “Digital Divide Index.”
 Purdue Center for Regional Development: http://pcrd.purdue.edu/ddi.